ICE agents attempted to detain a man and pepper-sprayed an observer on Salinas Street Wednesday

 According to multiple witnesses interviewed by Your News Channel, masked federal law enforcement personnel were attempting to detain a man driving a white Toyota 4-Runner around 7:15 a.m.
 Wednesday.

-The purpose of the detention remains unknown despite requests for more information about the incident.
+The purpose of the detention remains unknown despite requests for more information from the Department of Homeland Security about the incident.

 A crowd of people arrived at the scene and began recording the interaction.